agrestio/agrest-benchmark/README.md

-# `agrest-benchmark` tests relative performance of the Agrest framework
+# `agrest-benchmark`

+Used to find bottlenecks in Agrest code, as well as for relative performance testing between the releases.

 ## Dataset